Photo by National Archive/Newsmakers

-The list also includes five actresses buried at Arlington – Fay Bainter, Constance Bennett, Phyllis Kirk, Priscilla Lane, and Maureen O’Hara, who were married to officers in the armed services.
+Five actresses are also buried at Arlington: Fay Bainter, Constance Bennett, Phyllis Kirk, Priscilla Lane, and Maureen O'Hara, honored alongside the military families they joined in life.

 These are some famous non-military people buried at Arlington Cemetery: